TheToriqul/product-recommendation-system/README.md

    - Rating: Best First - Highest rated first
 5. **Click Search**: View recommendations in the main table

+### AI Assistant Tab

+1. **Switch to AI Assistant Tab**: Click on the "💬 AI Assistant" tab
+2. **Ask Questions**: Type your question in natural language, for example:
+   - "Find me a refrigerator"
+   - "Show me washing machines under $500"
+   - "What brands are available?"
+   - "Help me find products"
+3. **Use Quick Suggestions**: Click on quick suggestion buttons for common queries
+4. **Get Recommendations**: The chatbot can recommend products directly in the conversation
+5. **Clear Chat**: Use "Clear Chat" button to start a new conversation

 ### Advanced Features

 - **View Product Details**: Double-click any product row to open its URL in your browser
 - **Find Similar Products**: Single-click a product to see similar items in the "You May Also Like" section
 - **Dynamic Brand Filtering**: The brand dropdown automatically updates based on your product query
+- **Export Results**: Export search results to CSV or JSON format (when available)
+- **Smart Suggestions**: Chatbot suggestions adapt based on your search history

 ---